HorizenOfficial/horizen-docs/docs/2-migration/09-migration-tools.md

 ### Ledger Signing Tool
 If your funds are stored on a Ledger hardware wallet, use the [Ledger Signing Tool](https://github.com/HorizenOfficial/horizen-migration-ledger-signing-tool).

 > **Note**: For security, we recommend downloading the tool and running it offline.
-Download the static files [here](https://github.com/HorizenOfficial/horizen-migration-ledger-signing-tool/releases/tag/v1.0.0-ZT3CLAIM), then open `index.html` locally. <!-- Update download link -->
+Download and extract the static files [here](https://github.com/HorizenOfficial/horizen-migration-ledger-signing-tool/releases/tag/v1.0.0-ZT3CLAIM), then open `index.html` locally. <!-- Update download link -->

 **Prerequisites**